 The trajectory of the interest rate hike is slowly but steadily moving upward, which is negative for precious metals.

 The markets had a boost of optimism on Monday, July 3, just before the July Fourth holiday.
 Optimism in the market softens the demand for precious metals.

 On July 3, 2017, gold fell to an eight-week low of $1,218 per ounce, likely due to the revival in the equity markets and the rebound in the US dollar.

 While gold has an inverse relationship with the US dollar, equity markets also have a connection to the precious metal.

 Gold tumbled to an eight-week low on July 3, 2017.
 Gold futures for August delivery fell almost 1.9% to settle at $1,219.2 per ounce.

-The US Dollar Index, which prices the dollar against a basket of six major world currencies, has risen ~0.46% on a trailing-five-day basis.
+The US Dollar Index (or DXY), which prices the dollar against a basket of six major world currencies, rose 0.62% on July 3.

 Orange juice futures for the week ended June 30 reversed their trend in the last week to move higher on average for the whole week.

 The overall prices for cotton moved higher for the week ended June 30 compared to levels during the previous week.